Jump to content

 Holiday details & accommodation

-We stay at Falsterbo Kursgård.
+We stay at Höllviksnäs (formerly called Falsterbo Kursgård).
 It's fair to say this isn't typical Honeyguide accommodation, being more of a holiday village than a small hotel.
-It's well-located, worked well in 2022 with very good hospitality and food.
+It's well-located, with very good hospitality and food. and worked well in 2022 and 2024.

 Price: £1650 per person in twin room for five nights, Sunday - Friday.